 Checklist for Students Attending UF

-Summer semester registrations occurring May-August (A, B or C) are considered a single semester for purposes of EEP program coverage.
-If one registers for a combination of Summer A/C or B, a maximum of (6) credit hours will be covered by the EEP.
+During the Summer term, separate EEP applications are required for EEP courses taken Summer A/C and Summer B, to align with UF’s drop/add registration periods.
+Summer semester registrations occurring May-August (A, C or B) are considered a single semester for purposes of EEP program (6 credit hour) coverage.
+If one registers for a combination of Summer A, C or B, a maximum of (6) credit hours will be covered by the EEP.

 Please ensure you have reviewed and/or completed these items:

 The EEP application process does not replace the University of Florida admissions or registration process.
 Participants must be admitted to the University of Florida as a degree or non-degree seeking student to participate in the EEP.

 UF academic requirements, such as applying to UF as a degree or non-degree seeking student, admission to degree or certificate programs, or approval to take non-degree courses, are separate from and in addition to the EEP requirements found on this page.
 Connect with UF Admissions, Registrar or department owning the courses for enrollment guidance.

 Applying for the EEP is the process which enables you to obtain assistance in paying for EEP eligible coursework you plan to take as an enrolled degree or non-degree seeking student.
 Employees interested in participating in the EEP, are responsible for meeting the university enrollment policies and procedures and EEP policy and procedures detailed on this page.